Lindy McDaniel, MLB reliever for 21 seasons, dies at 84

-UNDATED (AP) - Lindy McDaniel, an All-Star reliever who appeared in nearly 1,000 major league games over 21 seasons, has died.
+CARROLLTON, Texas (AP) - Lindy McDaniel, an All-Star reliever who appeared in nearly 1,000 major league games over 21 seasons, has died.
+He was 84.

 Steady as a long man and closer, McDaniel pitched in 987 big league games, trailing only Hall of Famer Hoyt Wilhelm when he retired in 1975.